mathematica-pub/frontend-shared-packages/projects/viz-components/src/API.md

 The Data Marks library is a collection of Angular components that are designed to work together.

 - Chart
-- XY Chart Space
+- Xy Chart Space
-- XY Chart Background
+- Xy Chart Background
 - X Axis
 - Y Axis
 - Bars